-Acadia Place provides long term subsidized housing for low income individuals at rents below market value.
+Acadia Place provides long-term subsidized housing for low income individuals at below-market rent.
 Some of the bachelor units in the apartment building have been identified for use as youth transitional housing accessed through ICS Acadia Place Program.
 The building is located in the downtown core of Kamloops accessible to all amenities.
 There is no reserved parking on site, no laundry facilities, and no elevators.

 The housing is offered through a partnership with BC Housing Management Corporation.